angle measurement accuracy context before you measure

 - Documenting point placement review with language that another person can understand later.

-- Reviewing angle measurement accuracy limitations before relying on a visual measurement in a project note.
+- Reviewing guidance limitations before relying on a visual measurement in a project note.

 Accuracy guidance reduces common errors but cannot turn a poor source image into a calibrated engineering measurement.
-This angle measurement accuracy page is educational and practical, but it cannot replace a calibrated instrument, official code text, or professional judgment when the result affects safety, compliance, grading, fabrication, or construction.
+This material page is educational and practical, but it cannot replace a calibrated instrument, official code text, or professional judgment when the result affects safety, compliance, grading, fabrication, or construction.

-This angle measurement accuracy page can be read without an account.
-When angle measurement accuracy links to browser tools, ordinary measurement files remain local to your browser unless you choose to export them.
+This topic page can be read without an account.
+When guidance links to browser tools, ordinary measurement files remain local to your browser unless you choose to export them.